P. M. Sayeed

 Padanatha Mohammed Sayeed (10 May 1941 – 18 December 2005) was a leader of the Indian National Congress party.
-He was a member of Lok Sabha for ten consecutive terms from 1967–2004 representing Lakshadweep.
+He was a member of Lok Sabha for ten consecutive terms from 1967 to 2004 representing Lakshadweep.

 Early life

 P.M.
 Sayeed was born in Andrott Island, Lakshadweep.
 He studied at Government Arts College, Mangalore and at Sidhartha College of Law, Mumbai.

 Political career

 P.M.
 Sayeed was first elected to Lok Sabha in 1967 at the age of 26.
+Late KeraKada Syed Mohammed from Andrott, the first graduate and Law graduate from Lakshadweep mentored Shri.Sayeed and made him a candidate in the 1967 Parliament elections.
 He became the first and only Parliamentarian from Lakshadweep (Lok Sabha constituency) to become a Cabinet Minister.
 He served as Union Minister of State, Steel, Coal and Mines in 1979–1980; Union Minister of State, Home Affairs 1993–1995; Union Minister of State, Information and Broadcasting 1995–1996; and Deputy Speaker, Lok Sabha 1998–2004.
 He was a member of the Congress Working Committee.